MISCONCEPTIONS ABOUT CBD OIL USE AND DOSAGE

 Don’t copy others

-Also, it is extremely important that, you do not copy other people CBD oil dose, but rather take time to read the dosage instructions on the CBD oil you are taking, especially as results from certain dosages may affect you differently as compared to others.
+Also, it is essential that you do not copy other people CBD oil dose, but instead take time to read the dosage instructions on the CBD oil you are seeking, especially as results from specific dosages may affect you differently as compared to others.
 Furthermore, it is sometimes best to contact your family doctor to ask them to recommend dosage for your medical condition.
 With that said, there are a few common dosage strategies that might work for you:

 Start the trail by taking one drop only on the first day.
-It’s very essential to take notice of how you feel and how your body system reacts as everyone reacts differently.
-It rarely causes irritation, but it may sometimes do on first dosage, therefore it’s important you stop to discover what went wrong.
+It’s essential to take notice of how you feel and how your body system reacts as everyone reacts differently.
+It rarely irritates, but it may sometimes do on the first dosage.
+Therefore it’s crucial you stop to discover what went wrong.

 If all goes well after the first day, then increase the amount to 2 drops per day for the first 1 to 2 weeks.
 This is the testing period to see if it is helping any of your symptoms.